 1. The Archaeological Research Process 2.
 The Archaeological Record 3.
 Measurement and Sampling 4.
 Survey Methods and Strategies 5.
 Excavation Methods and Strategies 6.
 Recordkeeping 7.
 Dating Archaeological Materials 8.
 Lithic Analysis 9.
 Ceramic Analysis 10.
 Analysis of Metals and Glass 11.
 Floral and Faunal Analysis 12.
 Presenting Results 13.
 Curating Archaeological Collections 14.
 Historic Preservation and the Practice of Archaeology

-Peter Peregrine is professor of the anthropology at Lawrence University in Appleton, Wisconsin.
+Peter N. Peregrine is Professor of Anthropology and Museum Studies at Lawrence University in Appleton, Wisconsin.
 He serves as research associate for the Human Relations Area Files at Yale University and is a Fellow of the American Association for the Advancement of Science.